chinese-soup/hl1-fastdl-download-maps/README.md

 optional arguments:
   -h, --help            show this help message and exit --fastdl-url FASTDL_URL
-                        Specify a base FastDL url
+                        Specify a base FastDL url (WITH gamemode folder name!) for downloading
-                        for downloading
   --map-list MAP_LIST   Specify a filename of a newlined list of maps (and
-                        their resources) you wish to download (1 map per line) --output-dir OUTPUT_DIR
+                        their resources) you wish to download (1 map per line) (default: saved-maps.txt) --output-dir OUTPUT_DIR
-                        Which directory to save the directory structure to
+                        Specify a base directory in which the downloaded directory structure will be saved to (default: downloaded_maps/)
 ```

 # Known bugs